-Chapter 13: About the SWFScan Tool (Fortify WebInspect Only)
+Chapter 13: SWFScan (Fortify WebInspect Only)

 The SWFScan tool can help organizations secure applications developed using the Adobe Flash platform.
 This innovative tool identifies many of the vulnerabilities that affect Flash applications and provides definitive insight on how to remove or avoid them.
 For more information about the vulnerabilities, see "Vulnerability Detection" below.